 Besides learning about #blacklivesmatter and one of the women who founded it, which is why I picked the book up, I learned so much more.

-Garza writes very astutely about the politics of the past 40 years that helped us arrive to the polarized place we currently find ourselves as a country.
-With this effort she is able to place many issues within a context that often gets lost in general news stories.
+Garza writes very astutely about the politics of the past 40 years that helped us arrive at the polarized place we currently find ourselves as a country.
+With this effort, she is able to place many issues within a context that often gets lost in general news stories.